this submodule contains a namespaced esbuild plugin that resolves paths based on the three strategies:

 then the resolved path, along with the original args.pluginData, is returned.

-otherwise, if it fails, then the next path resolution takes place (import-map).
+otherwise, if workspace resolution fails, then the next path resolution takes place (import-map).

 if it succeeds (i.e. args.path was part of the import-map(s)),